pierre-rouleau/pel/README.rst

   `😃`_
 - You *also* want to `run Emacs daemon(s) with text and graphics clients`_ on linux and macOS like a pro? `🥳`_
+- And you want **fast** Emacs startup?
+On a 2023 macOS Apple Silicon computer PEL starts Emacs with **303 elpa packages and 108 other single file packages in 0.16 seconds** and it's even faster on Linux! 😲

 PEL might be for you!
 Then go ahead, `install it`_ [#install]_ or `update it`_ [#update]_ !
 Leave `feedback in the discussion`_ if you wish.